natesanshreyas/simple-java/README.md

   - even the simplest project (`pure-java-rest-api`) downloads hundreds of dependency jars
   - so publishing one ingredient for each might be untenable

+- spring boot projects have thousands of dependencies

 ## Which projects?

 - [pure-java-rest-api](https://github.com/piczmar/pure-java-rest-api)